shigma/yml-register/readme.md

 node -r yml-register path/to/index.js
 ```

-### Manually Import
+### Manually import

 ```js
 require('yml-register')
 require('/path/to/my-file.yaml') // now it works!
 ```

-### Type Fixing for TypeScript Users
+### TypeScript support

-In order to fixing the error `Cannot find module 'file.yaml' or its corresponding type declarations.` when using `import` statement in TypeScript,
-we provides a type declaration bundled in this package.
+In order to fixing the error `Cannot find module 'file.yaml' or its corresponding type declarations.` when using `import` statement in TypeScript, we provides a type declaration bundled in this package.

 What you need is to append `compilerOptions.types` by `yml-register/types` in `tsconfig.json`.